 702.3 Air from adjacent spaces.
-Where the volume of the room in which the fuel-burning appliances are located does not comply with Section 702.2, additional indoor combustion and | dilution air shall be obtained by opening the room to adjacent spaces, so that the combined volume of all communicating spaces meets the volumetric requirement of Section 702.2.
-Openings connecting the spaces shall comply with Section 702.3.1 and 702.3.2.
+Where the volume of the room in which the fuel-burning appliances are located does not comply with Section 702.2, additional inside combustion and dilution air shall be obtained by opening the room to adjacent spaces so that the combined volume of all communicating spaces meets the volumetric requirement of Section 702.2.
+Openings connecting the spaces shall comply with Sections 702.3.1 and 702.3.2.